You are here

 Clinical onset

 The condition typically presents at a late stage.
-Weight loss and persistent abdominal pain are the most common symptoms.
-Other presentations can include dysphagia (difficulty swallowing) and nausea.
+Unintentional weight loss, early satiety (feeling full after consuming only a small amount of food), persistent indigestion and abdominal pain are the most common symptoms.
+Other presentations can include dysphagia (difficulty swallowing), nausea, vomiting, and black tarry stools (indicating gastrointestinal bleeding).

 Clinical worsening

 The only SOP worsening factor is for inability to obtain appropriate clinical management.
-Most people present with advanced, uncurable disease and have a poor prognosis even with treatment.
+Most people present with advanced, incurable disease and have a poor prognosis even with treatment.